Proper equivariant stable homotopy theory: G -equivariant homotopy groups

 As we just saw, a finite model for $\uEG$ implies that the $G$-sphere spectrum is small in the triangulated homotopy category~$\Ho(\Sp_G)$.
 The example below illustrates that this is not true in general, and that even a finite-dimensional model for $\uEG$ does not imply smallness of $\mS_G$.
 In fact, \cite[Thm.\,5.4]{barcenas-degrijse-patchkoria:stable_finiteness} shows that for a countable discrete group $G$, the $G$-sphere spectrum is small if and only if there exists a finite-dimensional stable model for $\uEG$, and there exists a finite-type stable model for $\uEG$.
 Moreover, by \cite[Thm.\,5.1]{barcenas-degrijse-patchkoria:stable_finiteness}, a finite-type stable model for $\uEG$ exists if and only if there are only finitely many conjugacy classes of finite subgroups in $G$, and every Weyl group $W_G(H)=N_G(H)/H$ of a finite subgroup $H$ of $G$ is of homological type $F P_{\infty}$.

 \begin{eg}[The $G$-sphere spectrum need not be small] We let $F$ be any non-trivial finite group, and we define

 an infinite weak product of copies of~$F$, i.e., the subgroup of the product consisting of tuples with almost all coordinates the neutral element.
 We will now show that $\mS_G$ is not small in~$\Ho(\Sp_G)$.
+Example \ref{eg:1-dim for locally finite} exhibits a 1-dimensional $G$-CW-model for $\uEG$; Proposition \ref{prop:EG small - S_G small} shows that there cannot be a finite $G$-CW-model for $\uEG$.